andrey-zherikov/argparse/docs/topics/reference/PositionalNamedArgument.md

   Name(s) of this argument that can be used in command line.
   By default, the name of data member is used.

+- `shortNames`

+  Short name(s) of this argument that can be used in command line.

+- `longNames`

+  Long name(s) of this argument that can be used in command line.

 ## Public members